MileHacker Logo

 Important Entry Notes

-• No Special Permits: No specific permits are generally required for tourists from other countries visiting Tiruppur.
+• No Special Permits: No specific permits are generally required for foreign tourists visiting Tiruppur.

-• Yellow Fever Vaccination: Applies to travelers arriving from or having transited through Yellow Fever endemic countries (>12 hrs).
+• Yellow Fever Vaccination: Applies to tourists who are arriving from or having transited through Yellow Fever endemic countries (>12 hrs).
 Certificate must be valid.

 • Visa Fees: Vary by nationality and visa type.
 Pay online for e-Visas or at consulate for regular visas.

 • Immigration Procedures: Present passport, visa/ETA.
-Biometric data collection (fingerprints/facial recognition) occurs.
+Personal biometric details collection (fingerprints/facial recognition) occurs.

 Entry Requirements Summary